In Vitro Metabolism of Progesterone by Canine Hair Follicle Cells

 TLDR Canine hair follicle cells convert progesterone into various metabolites, mainly cortisol.

-The study investigated the in vitro metabolism of progesterone by dermal papilla cells (DPC) and dermal fibroblasts (DFB) from hair follicles of four male, castrated beagle dogs.
+The study investigated the in vitro metabolism of progesterone by canine hair follicle cells, specifically dermal papilla cells (DPC) and dermal fibroblasts (DFB), from four male, castrated beagle dogs.
 The cells were incubated with radioactive progesterone for 24 hours.
-In DFB, the primary metabolites identified were cortisol and 4-pregnene-11β-ol-3,20-dione, while in DPC, they were 5α-pregnane-3,20-dione and cortisol.
-The highest progesterone metabolism occurred in the DFB from the head.
-Other metabolites were present in smaller amounts in both cell types and locations.
+The main metabolites identified in DFB were cortisol and 4-pregnene-11β-ol-3,20-dione, while in DPC, they were 5α-pregnane-3,20-dione and cortisol.
+The highest metabolism of progesterone was observed in DFB from the head.
+The study provided insights into the metabolic pathways of progesterone in canine hair follicle cells.